brejoc/docker-nextcloud/README.md

 ## Running ##

-1. You need to build the image, since this Dockerfile is not uploaded to the docker registry.
+1. You can either build this image locally or just fetch it from the docker hub: `brejoc/owncloud`.
 2. Run it `docker run -d -m 1g -p 127.0.0.1:9000:80 --name="my_docker_owncloud" -v /var/owncloud/data:/var/www/owncloud/data -v /var/owncloud/config:/var/www/owncloud/config brejoc/owncloud`
-3. Setup a reverse proxy to it
+3. Setup a reverse proxy to server it from port 80:

 ```
 server {